mike-lischke/antlr4-graps/README.md

 Here's a feature summary of the module:

-* semi-automatic grammar management (manual loading/unloading of a main grammar, automatic loading of dependencies)
+* Semi-automatic grammar management (manual loading/unloading of a main grammar, automatic loading of dependencies).
-* (re)parsing of a grammar (and its dependencies), which collects internal diagnostics
+* (Re)parsing of a grammar (and its dependencies), which collects internal diagnostics.
-* symbol lookup at a given position, rule name from position, enclosing range (the outer rule or the block containing a symbol)
+* Symbol lookup at a given position, rule name from position, enclosing range (the outer rule or the block containing a symbol).
-* listing of all found symbols
+* Listing of all found symbols.
-* syntactic and semantic diagnostics (e.g. duplicate symbols, unknown symbols)
+* Syntactic and semantic diagnostics (e.g. duplicate symbols, unknown symbols).
-* symbol reference counts (usage counts), unreferenced rules
+* Symbol reference counts (usage counts), unreferenced rules.
-* a reference graph for all symbols
+* A reference graph for all symbols.
-* code completion candidates (fairly stable now, might be a bit slow for large grammars)
+* Code completion candidates (fairly stable now, might be a bit slow for large grammars).
-* railroad diagrams for rules
+* Railroad diagrams for rules.
-* parser generation, including interpreter data generation, with flexible configuration (listeners, visitors, search/lib folder etc.)
+* Parser generation, including interpreter data generation, with flexible configuration (listeners, visitors, search/lib folder etc.).
-* full semantic checks and reports by code generation (e.g. left-recursive rule detection etc.)
+* Full semantic checks and reports by code generation (e.g. left-recursive rule detection etc.).
-* built-in interpreters for parse runs without the need to compile the generated parser (not yet finished)
 * ATN graph (nodes and links describing the ATN structure for a given rule)
 * Sentence generation (random or all-path generation of sentences that are valid for a given grammar), mostly used for testing and grammar review.
 * Grammar formatting, controlled by large set of (dynamically switchable) options.
+* Grammar debugging support, with the usual features (run through, run w/o debugging, step-in, step-over, step-out, breakpoints at rule enter and exit points).

 ## Usage